Ontario Roofing Material Calculator

 Gable edges.
 Hip roofs may be near zero.

-Ridge cap + ridge vent.
+Ridge cap and ridge vent.

 Leave 0 for gable roofs.